Low oil prices to buoy transport, retail, industrial profit reports

 "You're going to continue to see upside surprises in those areas that most benefit.
 Consumer names are one of them.
 Another is transport stocks."

-Earnings estimates for multiline retailers, which include such names as Macy's and Nordstrom, have had the biggest upward revisions of any industry in the past 30 days, with estimates rising 4.6 percent, Thomson Reuters StarMine data showed.
+Earnings estimates for multiline retailers, which include such names as Macy's (M.N) and Nordstrom (JWN.N), have had the biggest upward revisions of any industry in the past 30 days, with estimates rising 4.6 percent, Thomson Reuters StarMine data showed.

 Forecasts for airlines and road and rail companies have also increased in the past 30 days, along with specialty retail and food and staples retail, StarMine data showed.

-Results last week from U.S. railroad CSX, which forecast double-digit earnings growth in 2015, showed its oil expenditures during the quarter dropped nearly 12 percent as the price of crude fell.
+Results last week from U.S. railroad CSX CSX.N, which forecast double-digit earnings growth in 2015, showed its oil expenditures during the quarter dropped nearly 12 percent as the price of crude fell.
 The stock is up 5.1 percent since reporting results on Jan.
 13.

 Other early reporters have cited lower energy costs as a positive.
-Among them was aluminum company Alcoa, which reported a higher-than-expected quarterly profit and swung from a year-ago loss.
+Among them was aluminium company Alcoa (AA.N), which reported a higher-than-expected quarterly profit and swung from a year-ago loss.

 The most recent estimates from the U.S. Energy Information Administration show 26.4 of all the energy consumed by the industrial sector is linked to petroleum products, and the number jumps to near 97 percent in the transportation sector.

-The Dow Jones transportation average climbed 8.2 percent in the fourth quarter.
+The Dow Jones transportation average .DJT climbed 8.2 percent in the fourth quarter.

 INDUSTRIALS NOT ALL CLEAR WINNERS